Gary Grant (musician)

-Gary E. Grant (July 13, 1945 – June 26, 2024) was an American trumpet player, composer and producer, and session musician who played on hundreds of commercial recordings.
+Gary Emory Grant (July 13, 1945 – June 26, 2024) was an American trumpet player, composer and producer, and session musician who played on hundreds of commercial recordings.

 Gary collaborated with a variety of artists such as Barbra Streisand, Michael Jackson, Whitney Houston, Celine Dion, Toni Braxton, Brian McKnight, Frank Sinatra, Natalie Cole, Earth, Wind & Fire, Go West, Take 6, Elton John and Aerosmith.
 Additionally, Gary worked with producers such as David Foster, Glenn Ballard, Dave Grusin, and Babyface.
 In addition, he was a guest artist with the Chicago 17 horns.
 From 2008, he was occupied co/producing, co/arranging & engineering original songs written by colleague and musical partner Rich Pulin.

 Biography

-Gary grew up in a musical family, with his father Harry Grant providing him with early training.
+Grant grew up in a musical family, with his father Harry Grant providing him with early training.
 He later attended North Texas State University and went on a two-year tour with the Woody Herman band as a lead trumpet player and featured soloist.
 After spending four years in Hawaii, Gary worked with a talented group of musicians and played with his own big band and 7 piece ensemble.

 In 1975, Grant moved to Los Angeles to pursue a career as a full-time musician.

 Grant also recorded with Quincy Jones on the albums Back on the Block and Q's Jook Joint.

 Grant was a long-time member of the Jerry Hey horn section The Jerry Hey Horns.
 He died on June 26, 2024.